On Conformal Transformation with Multiple Scalar Fields and Geometric Property of Field Space with Einstein-like Solutions: Structure of The Field Space

 and calculate the corresponding $\hat{\mathcal{R}}_{ijkl}, \hat{\mathcal{R}}_{ij}, \hat{\mathcal{R}}$ and $\hat{\mathcal{C}}_{ijkl}$.
 The relation $\hat{\mathcal{C}}^i{}_{jkl} = \mathcal{C}^i{}_{jkl}$ enables us to reach the condition that the field space with metric $\mathcal{G}_{i j}$ is conformally flat if $\hat{\mathcal{C}}_{ijkl}=0$.

 First, we compute the determinant of $\hat{\mathcal{G}}_{ij}$, $\hat{\mathcal{G}}$, and the inverse metric $\hat{\mathcal{G}}^{ij}$,

 which are surprisingly simple.
 The calculation details can be found in the Appendix.
 Note that the indices of inverse metric are in the subscript, which allows us to do tensor analysis just as the usual matrix manipulation.
-We can easily check that $\hat{\mathcal{G}}^{ij}\hat{\mathcal{G}}_{jk}=\delta_{ik}\equiv \delta^{i}_{k}$.
+We can easily check that $\hat{\mathcal{G}}^{ij}\hat{\mathcal{G}}_{jk}=\delta_{ik}\equiv \delta^{i}_{k}$. \rem{Based on the symmetric property, we can evaluate that the metric field $\hat{\mathcal{G}}_{ij}$ is positive definite for $f(\phi^i)>0$.
+Therefore, there is no ghost in such physical systems.
+This conclusion is independent on which parameterization of $f(\phi^i)$ is used since the determinant $\hat{\mathcal{G}}^{ij}$ does not change sign under the field transformations.}